BlenderHQ/path_tool/README.md

 This addon is designed taking into account many points concerning the actual use of it in work tasks.
 The initial idea is quite simple - the operation of selecting the shortest path should be similar to working with the "Knife" tool.

 ---

+# Upcoming:
+ * Fixed selection for meshes with glued geometry.
+The problem was how the standard `bpy.ops.mesh.select_linked` operator works, which selects part of the mesh according to normals.
+The simplest example to reproduce is two pyramids glued together with their upper faces cut off.

 # Release Notes